jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 visibilities depending on a read/write statement would mean the transaction is seeing two different snapshots depending on the statement type.

+#### Preventing Dirty Reads

-This means read statements in a multi-statement may have commit dependencies.
-The DBMS can operate internally on rows without waiting for known outcomes.
-Commit dependencies only need to be only resolved for rows returned to the client.
-This is required because forgoing waiting for commit dependencies means dirty reads as uncommitted rows are returned.
+This means read statements in a multi-statement may have commit dependencies from reading dirty rows.
+The DBMS can operate internally on these rows without waiting for known outcomes.
+However, commit dependencies must be resolved for rows returned to the client.
+The transaction needs to wait for the dirty row to become a committed row.

 The wait for resolution of commit dependencies should be lazily performed.
 Query execution is likely to read more rows then actually returned to the user.
 Some form of row tainting may be a solution here.
-Taint the row if it is uncommitted data so when at the final stage of returning the row, a wait is performed.
-Or if the row's versioned node is passed through all the stages of query execution, it can check if the node is committed and wait if necessary.
+The transaction could taint the row with a txn id if it is uncommitted so when at the final stage of returning the row, a check/wait can be performed.
+If the query engine passes through the versioned node, then it already has access to the transaction to check/wait on.

-Interestingly, one does not need to wait for commit dependencies if returning a row that the transaction wrote.
-This is because the client is already expected to be receiving uncommitted data.
-It also extends to the insert row return statement.
+A nice optimization is when returning rows that the transaction wrote, one does not need to wait for commit dependencies.
+This is because the client is expecting that they are receiving uncommitted data.
+It also extends to the write row return statement.
 Because the statement is not expected to commit, it is always expected that the rows returned are uncommitted.
-So regardless of the guarantetes insert row return provides in the single-statement case, in multi-statement no waiting is necessary.
+So regardless of the guarantees write row return provides in the single-statement case, in the multi-statement no waiting is necessary.

-As in the strict 2PL serializability case, snapshot isolation with controlled lock violations can benefit from _read only multi-statement_ transactions.
-This would use the `CommitTs` visibility for all read statements and prevent the occurrence oof any completion dependencies.
+#### New Multi-Statement Types

+There are two new types of multi statement transactions that can be useful with controlled lock violation.

+**Read only multi-statement transactions**

+Because read queries have higher overhead in read-write transactions, having read-only multi-statement transactions would allow for multiple read queries as of the same timestamp with zero overhead.
+They would use the `CommitTs` visibility rule for all the queries which prevents commit dependencies.
+As the name implies, attempting to do a write query in a read-only multi statement would produce an error.

+**Dirty read multi-statement transactions**

+Sometimes a multi-statement transaction that does reads and writes does not care about dirty reads.
+Imagine a transaction that reads some rows, does some processing outside of the database on them (e.g. building a full-text index or an embedding), then inserts the processed data back into the database.
+The client does not care that the data may be uncommitted because the data is only being used in the context of the transaction.
+The transaction commit will fail if one of the commit dependencies aborted.
+It can be thought of as extending the internal DBMS' use of dirty reads to the user transaction.
+These types of transactions should be able to opt out of the wait for commit overhead.

+# Conclusion